mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 * `attachedCallback()` is invoked whenever the element is appended to the DOM;
 * `detachedCallback()` is invoked whenever the element is removed from the DOM;
-* `attributeChangedCallback(name, oldVal, newVal)` is invoked whenever an attribute on this element is added, changed or removed;
+* `attributeChangedCallback(name, oldVal, newVal)` is invoked whenever an attribute on this element is added, changed or removed.

 The custom element may also extend any of the existing HTML elements.
-The base prototype should be in element's prototype chain and the `extends` property has to be added to the second argument of the `document.registerElement`, like `{ ..., extends: 'button' }`.
+The base prototype should be in an element's prototype chain and the `extends` property has to be added to the second argument of the `document.registerElement`, like `{ ..., extends: 'button' }`.

-The callbacks described above cover the whole lifecycle of an element.
+The above callbacks cover the whole lifecycle of an element.
 This allows implementing even complex use cases.
 A custom element may be used as a widget, that is seen by the users as a single entity.
-A simple widget shown on [@Lst:D-code-custom-elements] creates its layout programmatically.
+A simple widget shown in [@Lst:D-code-custom-elements] creates its layout programmatically.
 The real widgets often use *HTML Templates* for this task.

 ```{#lst:D-code-custom-elements .javascript .numberLines}